Dr Vanessa Abrahamson PhD, MSc, BSc, PGCTL(HE), PGCert(Social Research Methods)

 We are aware that the project needs to be conducted sensitively and we are experienced in undertaking research with bereaved people.
 We are working closely with patients and members of the public to advise us on the most sensitive approaches.
 Our team includes two lay co-applicants who are members of the project team and involved in co-producing the research with us.
 Both have experienced bereavement as a carer and they have a key role in the team to ensure a thoughtful and ethically sound approach.

 One of our lay co-applicants recently presented with Charlotte Brigden (Pilgrims Hospice), at the RDS South East/INVOLVE UK event in London.
 They showcased the OPEL H@H study as an example of public co-production in research.
-You can find out more about this event here.

 The project also benefits from input from independent experts and public members who sit on the Project Oversight Group for the study.
 This group oversees the project progress and ensures the study delivers on its objectives, produce findings relevant to the public and national healthcare services.
 It also ensures that the study has involved public and patient input throughout.